-AGENDA
+PUBLIC AGENDA

-1 NOTICE OF RECORDING/WEBCAST
+1. NOTICE OF RECORDING

-The Chairman to advise/the meeting to note that this meeting will be webcast for live and subsequent broadcast via the Council's Internet site (www.birminghamnewsroom.com) and that members of the press/public may record and take photographs.
+Chairman to advise/meeting to note that this meeting will be webcast for live or subsequent broadcast via the Council's Internet site (www.birminghamnewsroom.com) and members of the press/public may record and take photographs.
 The whole of the meeting will be filmed except where there are confidential or exempt items.

-2 APOLOGIES
+2. APOLOGIES